 2. Revolution of 23 July at 1952 – 23rd of July 2020

-Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and it was the main reason for the ending of the kingdom of Egypt.
+Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and the goal of this revolution was to overthrow King Farouk and his son, to remove any remnants of British influence in the government, and to end the monarchy and create a republic in Egypt.

 3. Sina Liberation Day- 25th of Apr 2020